-Baixo Iguaçu Hydro Power Plant (HPP) is a project of the Consórcio Empreendedor Baixo Iguaçu, formed by the companies Geração Céu Azul (owned by Neoenergia Group) and Copel.
-Currently, the enterprise is in the construction and implementation phase, with 99% completion.
+The Baixo Iguaçu Hydropower Plant (HPP) is a project of the Baixo Iguaçu Enterprise Consortium, which is formed by the companies Geração Céu Azul, from Neoenergia Group, and Copel.
+Currently, the enterprise is under construction and implementation stage, with 99% of the progression completed.

-Located in Rio Iguaçu, in Paraná State, the plant covers the cities of Capanema and Capitão Leônidas Marques.
-The size of its reservoir also encompasses the cities of Planalto, Realeza and Nova Prata do Iguaçu.
+Located in Rio Iguaçu, in Paraná, the plant is between the Cities of Capanema and Capitão Leônidas Marques.
+The extension of its reservoir also encompasses the Cities of Planalto, Realeza and Nova Prata do Iguaçu.

-Neoenergia acquired the concession for construction and exploration of Baixo Iguaçu HPP at the 7th New Energy Auction A-5, held by the National Agency of Electric Energy (Aneel).
+Neoenergia won the concession for the construction and exploitation of Baixo Iguaçu HPP in the 7th New Energy Auction A-5 organized by the Brazilian Electricity Regulatory Agency (Aneel).

-The plant was acquired by Neoenergia at the bidding price of R$99.00/MWh.
-Therefore, Neoenergia is the holder of 90% of the enterprise.
+Neoenergia won the plan at the bid price of R$99.00 per MWh.
+Therefore, Neoenergia owns 90% of the enterprise.

-The Open Doors Program (Programa Portas Abertas) hosts groups of guests, mainly schools, entities, colleges and the public of the area, to know the plant under construction.
+The Open Doors Program has been receiving delegations of guests, particularly schools, entities, colleges and regional public in order to know the plant under construction.